- Cross Chola Pass (5,420m) – one of the highest pass of the Everest region.

 Trek to Tengboche (3,860m) - 5 hrs walk

-Overnight stay at the lodge in Tengboche with all meals covered – breakfast, lunch, and dinner.
+Overnight stay at the lodge in Tengboche with all meals covered.

 Meal included: Breakfast, Lunch & Dinner